 Financial Support from the University

-Cambridge Bursary Scheme for new Undergraduate Entrants in 2022.
-For students with Home Fees from families with lower incomes.
+Cambridge Bursary Scheme for new Undergraduate Entrants in 2023.
+For students with Home Fee status from families with lower incomes.
 Automatic assessment is via the Student Finance Agencies only.
 Any student with a residual household income of up to £62,215 is likely to be eligible for a non-repayable bursary of up to £3,500.
 Students who are classed as independent by the Student Finance Agency and whose household income is under £62,215 may receive an enhanced bursary of up to £5,600.
 Full details about the Cambridge Bursary Scheme are available here.
 This includes full information for continuing EU students and new EU students with settled or pre-settled status.

 Rowan Williams Cambridge Studentship.
 For new students only.
 Established in 2019 by the Cambridge Trust, this studentship supports students who face severe barriers in coming to study in Cambridge.
 Eligible candidates must be from an area of instability or zone of conflict; or be at risk of discrimination, persecution, suffering, violence or other abuse of their human rights.
 Generous donations enable Wolfson College to partner with the Cambridge Trust in supporting at least one Rowan Williams Cambridge & Wolfson College Studentship each year.
 Detailed application information available from the Cambridge Trust.